Allinius/Planet-under-siege/README.md

-# Planet-under-siege
+# PUSiege
-This is a game i made over 48 hours for Ludum Dare 34 compo.
+this is a WebGL build of Planet Under Siege, a game I created for Ludum Dare 34 with the theme "Two button controls"
-The theme was Two button controls.